Baryon Pasting Algorithm: Halo-based and Particle-based Pasting Methods: Theory

 where $P_\mathrm{NL} (k, z)$ is the nonlinear matter power spectrum computed using the \textit{halofit} prescription \citep{Smith2003} with updated parameters of \citet{Takahashi2012}.
-By substituting these nonlinear power spectra in the perpendicular mode power spectrum (Eq.~\ref{eq:perp_power}), we compute the nonlinear kSZ power spectrum.
+By substituting these nonlinear power spectra in the momentum power spectrum (Eq.~\ref{eq:perp_power}), we compute the nonlinear kSZ power spectrum.

 The longitudinal mode is subdominant at small scales, while it dominates over the transverse mode on the large scales ($\ell \lesssim 100$) \citep{Park2016,Alvarez2016}.
-Since this mode is only important at scales larger than the one we are interested in ($100 \lesssim \ell \lesssim 10^4$) and the finite size of the simulation box may lead to lack of large scale modes, we do not include the longitudinal mode contribution in this work.
+Since this mode is only important at scales larger than the one where observations are available ($100 \lesssim \ell \lesssim 10^4$) and the finite size of the simulation box may lead to a lack of large-scale modes, we do not include the longitudinal mode contribution in this work.